EU's planned reforms aim to better protect power bills from market swings | Headlines

 The EU proposal will aim to expand Europe's use of long-term contracts that provide power plants with a fixed price for their electricity - "contracts for difference" (CfD) and power purchase agreements (PPA), the Commission said.
 Expanding these types of contracts would create a buffer between energy consumers and volatile prices in short-term energy markets, yielding more stable energy bills for households and companies, it said.

-Expanding these types of contracts would create a buffer between energy consumers and volatile prices in short-term energy markets, yielding more stable energy bills for households and companies, it said.
-The Commission at first glance appeared to be avoiding pitfalls regarding price caps that some market participants had been warning about, said Rystad Energy analyst Fabian Ronningen.

-"They want more of a focus on long-term contracts, CfDs and PPAs, which is a natural way to go if the target is to reduce price volatility when there are more intermittent renewables, nuclear, and hydro in the energy mix," he said.
-Stability for consumers could be achieved through introducing specific EU rules for CfDs and leaving it up to national governments to decide to use them, or requiring new power plants that receive state support to sign CfDs, the Commission said.
+This could be done through introducing specific EU rules for CfDs and leaving it up to national governments to decide to use them, or requiring new power plants that receive state support to sign CfDs.
 More radical changes, like allowing national governments to impose CfDs on certain existing power plants, were also possible - though the Commission said this could create uncertainty that would risk deterring much-needed investment in renewable power.
-Emeric de Vigan, vice president of power at data and analytics firm Kpler, said CfD and PPAs were not a magic wand as someone had to take on the long-term credit risk.

 The Commission mooted a range of other changes, such as making it easier for consumers to choose fixed-price power contracts to reduce their exposure to short-term price spikes, or extending a temporary EU measure which claws back windfall revenue from non-gas generators.